-George Onions (1883-1944) was born in 2nd March 1883 at High Street, Bilston, Staffordshire.
+George Onions (1883-1944) was born in 2nd March 1883 at Wellington Street, Bilston, Staffordshire.
 His parents were Zachariah Webb and Amy Susan Onions (nee Skemp).
-Unfortunately, George’s mother died a year after he was born, and his father remarried Jane M. Farquhar in 1887.
+Unfortunately, George’s mother died a year after he was born, and his father remarried Jane M. Farquhar in 1887 in Northumberland.
 By the 1901 census the family had moved to Abersychan in Monmouthshire where the now 18-year-old George was employed as an assistant to an analytical chemist.
-In 1904, George emigrated to Australia, where he met and married his wife Florence Macfarlane Donaldson.
+In 1904, George emigrated to Australia, where he met and married his wife Florence Macfarlane Donaldson in 1907 in Brisbane.
 They had a son, George Zachariah, born in 1909.
-The family later moved back to England, settling in Sale in Cheshire.
+The family later moved back to England, settling in Sale in Cheshire by 1915.

 On 22nd August 1918 south of Achiet-le-Petit, France, Lance-Corporal Onions, having been sent out with one man to get in touch with the battalion on the right flank, saw the enemy advancing in large numbers.
 Seizing his opportunity, he boldly placed himself and his comrade on the flank of the advancing enemy and opened fire.
 When the enemy were about 100 yards from him the line wavered and some hands were thrown up, whereupon the lance-corporal rushed forward and helped by his comrade, took about 200 of the enemy prisoners and marched them back to his company commander.